MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-infrastructure.md

 Contoso will [lock resources](https://docs.microsoft.com/azure/azure-resource-manager/resource-group-lock-resources) as follows:

-- Any production or failover component must be in a resource group that has a readonly lock.
+- Any production or failover component must be in a resource group that has a `ReadOnly` lock.
 This means that to modify or delete production items, the lock must be removed.
 - Nonproduction resource groups will have `CanNotDelete` locks.
 This means that authorized users can read or modify a resource, but cannot delete it.

 ### Set up tagging